GeoDS/Region2vec/README.md

 2. run clustering.py to generate the clustering result.
 OR run bash run_clustering.py to run clustering.py for all results.

 Notes: the final results may vary depends on different platform and package versions.
+The current result is obtained using Ubuntu with all pacakge versions in requirements.txt.